The Author Central program for authors

 - Click the “Book” tab and then “Add More Books” to include all of them.

-- Add reviews (but be careful about adding ones by fellow authors which sound too promotional).
+- Author Central US has more capabilities than Author Central UK, including the ability to add Editorial Reviews.
+Add new reviews here, but be careful about adding reviews by fellow authors which sound too promotional.

 - Click the “Profile” tab and paste in your biography.